Squad number (association football): First use of numbers

 In South America, Argentina was the first country with numbered shirts.
 It was during the Scottish team Third Lanark tour to South America of 1923, they played a friendly match v a local combined team ("Zona Norte") on 10 June.
 Both squads were numbered from 1–11.

-On 30 March 1924, saw the first football match in the United States with squad numbers, when the Fall River F.C. played St. Louis Vesper Buick during the 1923–24 National Challenge Cup, although only the local team wore numbered shirts.
+In the United States, the first football match with squad numbers was played on 30 March 1924 when the Fall River F.C. played St. Louis Vesper Buick during the 1923–24 National Challenge Cup.
+Only the local team wore numbered shirts.

 The next recorded use in association football in Europe was on 25 August 1928 when The Wednesday played Arsenal and Chelsea hosted Swansea Town at Stamford Bridge.
 Numbers were assigned by field location: